 Which hormones are released during exercise and what do they do?

-Some studies show that resistance training and high-intensity workouts can raise HGH production — with heavier weights causing more HGH production.
-Which might help boost metabolism and build muscle mass.
-However, HGH treatments are currently only approved for use in people with HGH deficiencies and related conditions due to HIV.
-And while there are supplements out there that claim to raise HGH levels, there’s no evidence to support their benefit, according to the Mayo Clinic.
+Some studies show that resistance training and high-intensity workouts can raise HGH production.
+Using heavier weights causes more HGH production.
+That might help boost metabolism and build muscle mass.
+There are HGH treatments out there, but they’re currently only approved for use in people with deficiencies and related conditions due to HIV.
+There are supplements out there that claim to raise HGH levels, but there’s no evidence to support their benefit, according to the Mayo Clinic.

 Is that all for the hormones released during exercise?

 There are two other chemicals that are often called “happy hormones,” but they’re not actually hormones: dopamine and serotonin.
 Both are actually neurotransmitters (chemical messengers in the brain) that regulate a variety of processes in the body.